Pylons/pyramid/docs/glossary.rst

   Traversal
     The act of descending "down" a graph of model objects from a root model in order to find a :term:`context`.
-The :mod:`repoze.bfg` *router* performs traversal of model objects.
+The :mod:`repoze.bfg` :term:`router` performs traversal of model objects.
 See the :ref:`traversal_chapter` chapter for more information.
   Router
     The :term:`WSGI` application created when you start a :mod:`repoze.bfg` application.
 The router intercepts requests,
-    invokes traversal, calls view functions, and returns responses to the WSGI server.
+    invokes traversal, calls view functions, and returns responses to the WSGI server on behalf of your :mod:`repoze.bfg` application.
   URL dispatch
     An alternative to graph traversal as a mechanism for locating a :term:`context` for a :term:`view`.
 When you use :term:`Routes`